CanberraGrammar/codecadets-2018/one.md

 1. Familiarise yourselves with the Rules & Expectations
 2. Install Atom
 3. Install the Script package for Atom
-3. Install a Linux Distrobution (Windows Only)
+3. Install a Linux Distribution (Windows Only)
 4. Write a basic Python Program in Atom

 ### 1.1.W1 | Installing Atom (Windows)